Communities

 I'm not asking whether you can pronounce the name of the security firm; I already addressed that in the footnotes in my question.
 My question is whether an orthodox Jew can theoretically use a Divine Name in naming something.
 You're raising sources that discuss preexisting secular meanings of words identical to Divine Names; you haven't proven that one can use a Name in a new secular context.

-Alaychem‭ wrote about 4 years ago · edited about 4 years ago
+Alaychem‭ wrote over 4 years ago · edited over 4 years ago

 @‭DonielF‭ I assume that if the Tora use a [title that refers to] divine name for naming something secular (masters, idols) so may we.